 Licensure and Membership

-We are licensed by the DSWD, SEC, and BIR.
+We are licensed and accredited by the DSWD, SEC, and BIR.
 We are a member of the International Society for the Prevention of Child Abuse and Neglect (ISPCAN) and Family for Every Child.